How to get found in Google Image Search

 - Large: Resized so the longest side is 1024 pixels wide or high.

 - Full: Original image.

 Use Schema Markup

-If you’ve got recipes, products, or videos, you should be using schema markup, also known as structured data, to tell Google that.
-The more info you give Google, the better they will be able to rank your site in the long run.
+If you’ve got recipes, products, or videos, you should use schema markup, also known as structured data, to tell Google that.
+The more info you give Google, the better it will be able to rank your site in the long run.

 Image SEO is relatively complex, but reading through the Google documentation on it is time-consuming.
 These highlights here can help you get started.
 But remember, no amount of SEO will ever replace a quality user experience.
 This means choosing high-quality stock photos or creating your photos, making it easy to expand product images, and more.

 Contact us today to learn how we can help you reach your image SEO goals.